 - All In/On the Mission

 Describes someone who has totally committed (emotionally, spiritually, financially, and practically) to advancing the work of Jesus Christ at Canyon Creek Church to see the whole world reconciled back to God and worshipping Him in joy.
-Often used to describe our members.
+Often used to describe our owners.

 - Guest Stop